syncfusion-content/maui-docs/MAUI/DataGrid/Grouping.md

 ### Customize indent column background color

-Set the background colors to indent cells based on the column where indent cells are present.
-Refer to the following code snippet to apply background color to indent cells based on the column index.
+The indent columns can be customized by the writing style for DataGridIntentCell TargetType.
+The following code snippet shows how to apply a background color to the indent cell based on the column index:

 {% tabs %}
 {% highlight xaml %}